stonepros/stone/doc/stonefs/mount-prerequisites.rst

-Mount CephFS: Prerequisites
+Mount StoneFS: Prerequisites
 ===========================

-You can use CephFS by mounting it to your local filesystem or by using `cephfs-shell`_.
-Mounting CephFS requires superuser privileges to trim dentries by issuing a remount of itself.
-CephFS can be mounted `using kernel`_ as well as `using FUSE`_.
+You can use StoneFS by mounting it to your local filesystem or by using `cephfs-shell`_.
+Mounting StoneFS requires superuser privileges to trim dentries by issuing a remount of itself.
+StoneFS can be mounted `using kernel`_ as well as `using FUSE`_.
 Both have their own advantages.
-Read the following section to understand more about both of these ways to mount CephFS.
+Read the following section to understand more about both of these ways to mount StoneFS.

-For Windows CephFS mounts, please check the `ceph-dokan`_ page.
+For Windows StoneFS mounts, please check the `ceph-dokan`_ page.

-Which CephFS Client?
+Which StoneFS Client?
 --------------------

-The FUSE client is the most accessible and the easiest to upgrade to the version of Ceph used by the storage cluster, while the kernel client will always gives better performance.
+The FUSE client is the most accessible and the easiest to upgrade to the version of Stone used by the storage cluster, while the kernel client will always gives better performance.

 When encountering bugs or performance issues, it is often instructive to try using the other client, in order to find out whether the bug was client-specific or not (and then to let the developers know).

-General Pre-requisite for Mounting CephFS
+General Pre-requisite for Mounting StoneFS
 -----------------------------------------
-Before mounting CephFS, ensure that the client host (where CephFS has to be mounted and used) has a copy of the Ceph configuration file (i.e.
+Before mounting StoneFS, ensure that the client host (where StoneFS has to be mounted and used) has a copy of the Stone configuration file (i.e.
-``ceph.conf``) and a keyring of the CephX user that has permission to access the MDS.
-Both of these files must already be present on the host where the Ceph MON resides.
+``ceph.conf``) and a keyring of the StoneX user that has permission to access the MDS.
+Both of these files must already be present on the host where the Stone MON resides.

 #.
 Generate a minimal conf file for the client host and place it at a
    standard location::